solosoyfranco/solosoyfranco.github.io/content/posts/welcome.md

 - 3D printing, electronics, and side projects
 - Some AI, LLMs, and personal growth

 Thanks for stopping by.
-More coming soon.
+More coming soon..